orcunor/Bluetooth_Low_Energy_Devices/README.md

 You can check the Bluetooth Documentation.pdf file I prepared for documentation.

 # Requirements:
-Windows 10, BT 4.0 adapter
+Windows 10, atleast BT 4.0 adapter or above

 # Build in Visual Studio
 For building from source, Microsoft Visual Studio is required (free, Community edition will work).